Calico-Care/Calico/supabase/functions/auth.md

 The function uses a transactional pattern to prevent race conditions when multiple staff members attempt to invite the same patient simultaneously:

-1. Attempts to INSERT a new invitation record within the transaction
+1. Attempts to INSERT a new invitation record within the transaction (including metadata if provided)
 2. If a unique constraint violation occurs (from the partial unique index `inv_pending_once_per_role`), catches the error
+3. If metadata was provided in the request, attempts to UPDATE the existing invitation's metadata by merging the new metadata with the existing metadata using PostgreSQL's JSONB merge operator (`||`)
-3. Queries for the existing pending invitation and returns its ID
+4. If no metadata was provided or the update fails, queries for the existing pending invitation and returns its ID
-4. Both concurrent requests return the same `invitation_id` without errors
+5. Both concurrent requests return the same `invitation_id` without errors

 This ensures idempotency and prevents 500 errors in high-concurrency scenarios.
 Note that PostgreSQL's `ON CONFLICT` clause doesn't directly support partial unique indexes, so the function uses try/catch error handling for race condition detection.